iamamutt/pandoc-apa/example/apa_test.md

 institute:                    # institute list
     - Institute 1             # for Authors 1 and 2
     - Institute 2             # for Author 3
-twogroups: true               # authors span two universities, other fields: threegroups, ..., sixgroups
+twogroups: true               # since authors span two universities, using twogroups
+                              #   other fields: threegroups, ..., sixgroups
 bibliography:
-    - example/references.bib  # delete field if not using references
+    - example/references.bib  # delete bibliography field if not citing
-date: "Last updated: \\today" # optional, can delete if not needed
+date: "Last updated: \\today" # data is optional, can delete if not needed
 keywords:                     # enter as many keywords as needed
     - sublime text
     - vscode
     - pandoc
     - apa6
-authornote: |                 # author notes are multiline text (optional)
+authornote: |                 # author notes (optional) are multiline text
     \noindent Correspondence:

     Joseph M. Burling